digitalsputnik/DS-Voyager-controller/Assets/Documentation/FEATURES.md

     * Protocol
         * Art Net
         * sACN
-* On set button clicked, the settings will be sent to selected lamps on port 30001.
-This can be checked with WireShark.
+* Universe and channels are automatically calculated for each lamp.
 * When leaving DMX mode, selection should be disabled and universes and channels should dissapear from workspace.
+* Lamp should be grayed out when on DMX mode but it should display universe and channel. **NOT FINISHED**'

+NETWORK MENU
+* CLIENT MODE - Will connect lamp to selected network.
+* ROUTER MODE - Creates WiFi access point with its serial and "_M" added as SSID.
+* MASTER MODE - Creates WiFi access point with its serial as SSID.

 SAVE
-* After filling the filename field and pressing SAVE, the workspace should be saved without any errors.
+* After filling the filename field and pressing SAVE, the workspace should be saved, with video mapping - project.
 * The save should be listed to LOAD menu.
-* If saving and a save with the same name allready exists, dielogue should appear with "REPLACE" and "CANCEL" options.                                   **NOT FINISHED**
+* If saving and a save with the same name already exists, dialogue should appear with "REPLACE" and "CANCEL" options.                                   **NOT FINISHED**

 LOAD
-* Contains all the saves made in SAVE menu.
+* Contains all the saved projects made in SAVE menu.
 * Clicking on a save, the saved workspace should appear.
-* Removing the save should remove it from the list.
+* Removing the saved project should remove it from the list.

+NEW PROJECT **NOT FINISHED**

 ABOUT
 * The copyright year should be right.